 Stranger still: They appear to have started class without me.

+I set down my gear and walk around the room to take a closer look.
 The students are working in groups, maybe 3-4 in each.
 Laptops are sprinkled throughout the room, and prototypes in various state of construction are everywhere.
 A buzz of chatter floats about the tables.

 Hmm.